If you have any questions about how we protect your privacy, get in touch here: [email protected].

 We currently use CCTV cameras to view and record individuals on and around our premises.
 This policy outlines why we use CCTV, how we will use CCTV and how we will process data recorded by CCTV cameras to ensure that we are compliant with data protection law and best practice.
 This policy also explains how to make a subject access request in respect of personal data created by CCTV.

 We recognise that information that we hold about individuals is subject to data protection legislation.
-The images of individuals recorded by CCTV cameras in the workplace are personal data and therefore subject to the legislation.
 We are committed to complying with all our legal obligations and seek to comply with best practice suggestions from the Information and Data Protection Commissioner (IDPC), as the data protection supervisory authority in Malta.

 This policy covers all employees, directors, officers, consultants, contractors, freelancers, volunteers, attendees, interns, casual workers, zero hours workers and agency workers and also visiting members of the public.